 Having a basic understanding of engine oil is a must for the professional and private pilot, here we can only scratch on the surface of a very interesting subject.

 The oil system in an aircraft engine is very reliable and needs little maintenance in the form of changing oil and filters on regular intervals plus visual inspection.
 The pilot must keep an eye on levels, pressures and temperatures during operation of the aircraft.

 Oil maintenance you say?
 Yes.
 Regular changes form the basis of good preventive maintenance.
-Oil should be changed during each 50 hour check (some have 100 hour intervals (Rotax))), it also gives the maintenance engineer the opportunity to have a look under the cowling (as some pilots would care less) and see if things still are as they should be.
+Oil should be changed during each 50 hour check (some have 100 hour intervals (Rotax)), it also gives the maintenance engineer the opportunity to have a look under the cowling (as some pilots would care less) and see if things still are as they should be.
 And if you are doing it the proper way, have an oil sample analyzed.
-This will give you insight in what is going on inside the engine related to the wear and tear of bearings, pistons, cylinders, valves and more.
+This will give you insight in what is going on inside of the engine related to the wear and tear of bearings, pistons, cylinders, valves and more.

 Engine oil has a number of important functions: